 “However beautiful the strategy, you should occasionally look at the results.” – Winston Churchill

-Marketing is a science and an art, with the science side of this equation getting a lot of press lately, especially in the area of marketing ops.
+Marketing is a science and an art, with the science side of this equation often getting a lot of the “press.”
 The primary implication is that marketers will experiment, collect results, analyze those results and then make decisions based on the insights.
-These data-driven-decisions, or 3D, are the hallmark of a science-based marketing team.

 As marketing leaders, our purpose is to maximize the potential of our teams.
 The selection of Key Performance & Predictive Indicators (KPIs) directly impacts our fulfillment of that purpose.
 Done correctly, the right KPIs foster harmony and collaboration.
 They empower our teams and focus their effort where they have meaningful impact.
 Misstep here, though, and the wrong KPIs create dissonance and drain creativity out of our teams.